Recording or Releasing a Lien

 - Fees in the amount of $15.00

-If you lose your title, you must obtain a lien release from the financial institution prior to obtaining a clear title.
+If you did not recieve the title or have lost your title, you must complete a form 809 and obtain a lien release from the financial institution prior to obtaining a clear title.